La Serenísima: Expanding its products

-In 1994, La Serenísima began selling not-from-concentrate, perishable juices through a joint venture with Tropicana (then owned by Seagram).
-It was a natural partnership between Argentina's largest dairy company (with perishable product distribution capabilities and expertise) and the world's best known premium juice brand.
-The venture, formed by Pascual Mastellone and Mike Harbison (of Tropicana), later ended after Tropicana was acquired by PepsiCo which, without chilled product knowledge, focused only on more generic "ambient" products (including juice beverages) similar to soft drinks.
+In 1994, La Serenísima began selling not-from-concentrate, perishable juices through a joint venture with Tropicana, then owned by Seagram.
+The partnership combined La Serenísima's distribution network for chilled products with Tropicana's juice business.
+The venture was formed by Pascual Mastellone and Mike Harbison, of Tropicana, and later ended after Tropicana was acquired by PepsiCo.

-The company entered into a joint venture with French retail foods giant Danone for the sale of yogurt and desserts, in 1996.
-It continued to develop new products for the local market, such as phytosterol-enriched milk in 2000, juices for infants, in 2001, and linoleic acid-enriched milk, in 2003.
-It also became more active in public service efforts, such as in the establishment of an environmental impact bureau in 2002, and of a fund-raising effort for the non-profit Favaloro Foundation, in 2003.
+The company entered into a joint venture with French retail foods group Danone in 1996 for the manufacture, sale and distribution of yogurt and desserts under the La Serenísima brand.
+It continued to develop products for the local market, including phytosterol-enriched milk in 2000, juices for infants in 2001, and linoleic acid-enriched milk in 2003.
+It also became more active in public service efforts, such as the establishment of an environmental impact bureau in 2002 and a fund-raising effort for the non-profit Favaloro Foundation in 2003.

-La Serenísima, which processed over 4.8 million tons of milk annually, was recognized as one of the world's most prestigious names in its sector by Global Marketing Research, in 2004.
-Through Danone, it introduced Activia to the Argentine market in 2005, and in June 2009, Danone reportedly entered into talks to acquire 100% of Mastellone Hermanos S.A., La Serenísima's parent company, though the latter's US$260 million debt and reported opposition to the sale on the part of former President Néstor Kirchner hampered the deal.
-In the 2010s, they launched more products in alliance with Grupo Danone and Cabrales and other products derived from dairy products produced only by the company.
+La Serenísima processed more than 4.8 million tons of milk annually by the early 2000s.
+Through Danone, it introduced Activia to the Argentine market in 2005.
+In June 2009, Danone reportedly entered into talks to acquire 100% of Mastellone Hermanos S.A., La Serenísima's parent company, although Mastellone's debt, reported at US$260 million, and opposition attributed to former President Néstor Kirchner complicated the negotiations.
+During the 2010s, the company launched additional products in alliance with Grupo Danone and Cabrales, as well as other dairy-derived products produced by the company.

-In 2019, La Serenísima added La Armonía to its line of low-priced brands, marketing milk and dulce de leche under the Armonía name.
-Armonía products have alternated presence with La Martona as La Serenísima's economic products.
+In 2019, La Serenísima added La Armonía to its line of lower-priced brands, marketing milk and dulce de leche under the Armonía name.
+Armonía products alternated in the market with La Martona as La Serenísima's economy products.

-In September 2024, the company announced that 63% of its energy supply comes from renewable energy, after signing an agreement with MSU Argentina.
+In September 2024, the company announced that nearly 63% of its energy supply came from renewable energy after signing an agreement with MSU Green Energy.